rjk79/Data-Structures-Algorithms-System-Design/README.md

         b: {}
         c: {}
     }
-    dists = {a: 0, b: ∞, c: ∞, d: ∞
+    best = {a: 0, b: ∞, c: ∞, d: ∞
     unvisited = (a, b, c, d,

+    def closestUnvisited(curr):
+        best = None
+        for neigh in dists[curr]:
+            if not best or (neigh in unvisited and dists[curr][neigh] < best): best = neigh
+        return best
     while unvisited.length:
-        Find the closest (to orig src), unvisited node Remove from unvisited
+        curr = closestUnvisited(curr)            //Find the closest (to orig src), unvisited node unvisited.remove(curr)                        //Remove from unvisited
-        For all neighbors
+        for neigh in dists[curr]:
-            If best distance to neighbor is greater than best distance to current + dist from curr to neighbor, then change best to that
+            best[neigh] = max(best[neigh], best[curr] + dists[curr][neigh] )      //If best distance to neighbor is greater than best distance to current + dist                                                                         from curr to neighbor, then change best to that return best
 ```
+- Bellman-Ford - one node to others
+- Floyd-Warshall - short dist poss between all pairs of nodes
+- Minimum Spanning Trees
+  - Kruskal - sort edges, keep adding smallest edge (not nec contiguous) that would connect trees
+  - Prim - choose random node, keep choosing smallest avail edge that would add an unvisited node
 ### Bit manipulation
 - & | ~
 - ^